By Luke Voogt

 ABBA fans, including a woman who tattooed cover bands on her arm, make every night playing in Bjorn To Be Wild fun for Mt Duneed’s Sam Cocking.

 “They know all the words and most of the time they’re up dancing for the first song,” the mother-of-two told the Indy.

 “The music’s popular and timeless and people still want to hear it.”

-One super fan had tattooed their name, Bjorn To Be Wild, alongside several other cover bands and brought multiple ABBA costumes to each show, Cocking said.
+One super fan had tattooed Bjorn To Be Wild alongside several other cover bands and brought multiple ABBA costumes to each show, Cocking said.

 “I think she’s been to all of our gigs.
 I think the last gig we did was her 358th (ABBA tribute) show.”